Miscellaneous » Outreach Ministries (Hands of Mercy) » Christmas Giving Tree

 Delivery & Deadlines:

-All gifts should be delivered to the rectory no later than FRIDAY, DECEMBER 6TH to give us time to sort and deliver them to recipient organizations for distribution to families by Christmas.
-Want to help us load cars and drive gifts to these organizations?
-Please sign up below!
+All gifts should be delivered to the rectory no later than FRIDAY, DECEMBER 5TH to give us time to sort and deliver them to recipient organizations for distribution to families by Christmas.
+Another way to participate in the Giving Tree is helping to load cars and driving gifts to the organizations.

 Organizations Supported by The Giving Tree: